franbucho/ProfileMiniGame/README.md

-# Snake Game 🐍 - Classic Arcade with Score Saving & Email Share
+# Dev Challenge Snake Game 🐍 - Classic Arcade with Score Saving & Email Share

 A simple but fun Snake game implemented in vanilla JavaScript, HTML5 Canvas, and CSS..